MicrosoftDocs/customer-insights/topics/preview/delete-export-signal-data.md

 ### Delete or export tagged signal data

-For Private Preview, please email delete requests to **[pirequest@microsoft.com](mailto:pirequest@microsoft.com)**.
+For private preview, please email delete requests to **[pirequest@microsoft.com](mailto:pirequest@microsoft.com)**.
 We are currently working on the functionality that will enable you delete tagged signal data on your own.
 Stay tuned!

 #### Good Practices